-- Economic hypotheses, which are contrasted against available financial and macroeconomic indicators which mainly include: - Interest rate structure broken down by the commitment currencies. - Exchange rates. - Market trends and financial variables. - Non-economic hypotheses, which are mainly obtained from generally-available data based on the Group or external sector/market sources: - Realistic administration, investment, acquisition, etc. expenses which are incurred throughout the duration of the contracts. - Portfolio lapses. - The frequency and severity of claims based on historical data. - Legislative changes.
+- Economic hypotheses, which are contrasted against available financial and macroeconomic indicators which mainly include: - r) Interest rate structure broken down by the commitment currencies. - s) Exchange rates. - t) Market trends and financial variables. - Non-economic hypotheses, which are mainly obtained from generally-available data based on the Group or external sector/market sources: - u) Realistic administration, investment, acquisition, etc. expenses which are incurred throughout the duration of the contracts. - v) Portfolio lapse. - w) The frequency and severity of claims based on historical data. - x) Legislative changes.